Unlocking the value of education data

 Do you have a story you would like to tell?

 With so many agencies across the NSW government developing innovative methods to apply data and generate evidence-based insights to improve the customer experience for citizens across our state, it’s important that we share our work to advance our collective knowledge.
-DFSI will be telling as many of these stories as we can.
+Department of Customer Service will be telling as many of these stories as we can.
 If you are aware of anything interesting going on in the data world, please get in touch with us!
 Contact Us